 We may decide to terminate our relationship with a partner for a number of reasons and at any time.
-For example, in October 2020, we terminated our relationship with a supply partner that represented approximately 3% of revenue for the year ended December 31, 2019 and the six months ended June 30, 2020.
+For example, in October 2020, we terminated our relationship with a supply partner that represented approximately 2% of revenue for the year ended December 31, 2020.
 The termination of our relationship with a partner could reduce the number of demand partners seeking to purchase Consumer Referrals and supply partners seeking to sell their Consumer Referrals to our platform.
 In connection with such a termination, we would lose a source of Transaction Value and fees for future sales.
 Our business, financial condition, operating results, cash flows, and prospects could also be harmed if in the future we fail to develop new partner relationships.